-“If you could only pick one destination, what would be your absolute favorite must visit destination anywhere in the world?”
+“If you could only pick one destination, what would be your absolute favorite must-visit place anywhere in the world?”

 1. Meteora, Greece